3 Weeks Of Period | Causes, Risks, Solutions

 Doctors rely on a combination of history-taking, physical exams, laboratory tests, and imaging studies to diagnose why menstruation lasts so long:

-- Medical History: Details about cycle length, flow characteristics, pain levels, contraceptive use, medications.
+• Medical History: Details about cycle length, flow characteristics, pain levels, contraceptive use, pregnancy possibility, medications, and bleeding between periods.

-- Pelvic Exam: Visualization of cervix and uterus helps detect abnormalities.
+• Pelvic Exam: Visualization of the cervix and assessment of the uterus and pelvic organs helps detect abnormalities.

-- Dilation & Curettage (D&C): Sometimes tissue sampling helps diagnose endometrial pathology.
+• Endometrial Sampling or Dilation & Curettage (D&C): Sometimes tissue sampling helps diagnose endometrial pathology, especially in higher-risk cases or when bleeding persists.

 A systematic approach ensures no underlying cause is missed.